openmedlab/PULSE-COVID-19/README.md

-# XXX: A Large Language Model for knowledge extraction on SARAS-COV-2
+# PULSE-COVID-19: A Large Language Model for knowledge extraction on SARAS-COV-2
 <!-- select Model and/or Data and/or Code as needed>
 ### Welcome to OpenMEDLab! 👋